sameersbn/docker-redmine/README.md

 The image allows using to generate a backup of your Redmine installation using the `app:backup:create` command or the `redmine-backup-create` helper script.
 The generated backup consists of uploaded files, dotfiles, plugins, themes and the sql database.

-Before taking a backup make sure the container is stopped and removed.
+Before generating a backup stopped and removed the running instances.

 ```bash
 docker stop redmine && docker rm redmine